+SUBJECT - DURATION

-SUBJECT DURATION What's a tablet, and how is it different to a computer?
-15 minutes A brief guide to tablet models: iPad, Android, Windows 15 minutes Using a touchscreen and understanding gesture control 15 minutes Setting up your tablet to connect to the internet 20 minutes Break 15 minutes Using the tablet's web browser and onscreen keyboard 20 minutes Other useful programs and video recording with the Camera app 15 minutes Adding apps and media from online stores 15 minutes Summary 10 minutes TOTAL 140 minutes
+What's a tablet, and how is it different to a PC? - 15 minutes A brief guide to different tablet models: iPad, Android and Windows - 15 minutes Using a touchscreen and understanding gesture control - 15 minutes

+Setting up your tablet to connect to the internet - 20 minutes

+Break - 15 minutes

+Using the tablet's web browser and onscreen keyboard - 20 minutes

+Some other useful programs - 15 minutes

+Adding apps and media from online stores - 15 minutes

+Summary - 10 minutes

+TOTAL - 140 minutes

-WHAT'S A TABLET, AND HOW IS IT DIFFERENT TO A COMPUTER?
+SUBJECT: WHAT'S A TABLET, AND HOW IS IT DIFFERENT TO A PC?
+TIME: 15 minutes TALKING TABLETS

-TALKING TABLETS

-Do you have a phone with a touchscreen and the ability to run apps, like the Apple iPhone or Samsung Galaxy?
+Do you have a phone with a touchscreen and the ability to run apps, like the iPhone or Samsung Galaxy?
 If you do, you have a pretty good head start on understanding what a tablet is - you can think of it as essentially a super-sized version of your smartphone.

 If not, then the best way to think of a tablet is as a computer, but instead of being controlled with a mouse and keyboard, you control it by touching elements on the screen.
 Touching an icon on the screen is like clicking that icon with the mouse on a computer.
 If you need to type text, an onscreen keyboard pops up.